-Since the spindles have been changed the front end geometry has also changed.
+Since Spindles and Outer Tie Rod ends have been changed the front end geometry has also changed.
 A front end alignement will also need to be performed.

 When test driving, be sure to make a few slow short stops first to familiarize yourself with the vehicles new braking power and making sure that everything is functioning properly.